superrmatt/funWithGraphs/README.md

  #### Tree
 &nbsp;&nbsp;&nbsp;&nbsp; Trees are a type of graph in which any two vertices are connected by exactly one edge.
 Trees, as a subset of graphs can get quite complicated in their formats.
-There exist many types of trees, there exist forests, there eist polytrees, and others.
+There exist many types of trees, there exist forests, there exist polytrees, and others.
 For now, I have only implemented code on a basic tree, and will only over the basic form of a tree. <br/>
 A tree is an undirected graph G that satisfies any of the following equivalent conditions:
 - G is connected and acyclic (contains no cycles).
 - G is acyclic, and a simple cycle is formed if any edge is added to G.
 - G is connected, but would become disconnected if any single edge is removed from G.
 - G is connected and the 3-vertex complete graph K3 is not a minor of G.
-- Any two vertices in G can be connected by a unique simple path.
+- Any two vertices in G can be connected by a unique simple path.<br/><br/>
 Since trees are graphs, and graphs consist of nodes, trees also consist of nodes.
 Trees also have children, and are therefore directional graphs by design.
 A node in a tree has child node(s), and a parent node.
-A common form of a tree is a bianry tree, and more advanced, a bianry search tree (BST), more on those as I implement them.
-For now, all trees will be binary for simplicity sake, meaning each node cannot have more than two children, they will not necesarilly be BSTs though.
+A common form of a tree is a bianry tree, and more advanced, a binary search tree (BST), more on those as I implement them.
+For now, all trees will be binary for simplicity's sake, meaning each node cannot have more than two children, they will not necesarilly be BSTs though, if they are, it is pure accident!.
 - Let's say we have the set V{A, B, C}, and the set E{(A->B), (A->C)}
 - This constitutes graph G(V{A, B, C}, E{(A->B), (A->C)}).
 - G would look like this: